29 November 2019

 We supported the initiative this week highlighting the work being done and our amazing local media responded with coverage in the Bristol Post, Bristol 24/7, ITV West Country, Bristol TV and BBC Radio Bristol as well as nationally.

-The innovative and inventive solution to saving lives, which is done on an entirely not-for-profit basis, can be supported here and if you’d like to volunteer for the build locally email Joby email@example.com to find out more info.
+The innovative and inventive solution to saving lives, which is done on an entirely not-for-profit basis, can be supported here and if you’d like to volunteer for the build locally email Joby email@example.com to find out more information.